The Bankrate promise

-While the chart above uses a 6.85 percent interest rate on both a 30-year and a 40-year mortgage, the reality is that a mortgage lender will likely charge you a higher interest rate for a longer term (unless you’re eligible for a modification for relief).
-What’s more, if you’re making a smaller down payment and need more time to pay it back, you might be considered a higher-risk borrower.
+- Higher interest rates: While the chart above uses a 7.85 percent interest rate on both a 30-year and a 40-year mortgage, the reality is that a mortgage lender will likely charge you a higher interest rate for a longer term (unless you’re eligible for a modification for relief).

-With 30-year mortgages, you’ll have a wide range of options to compare.
+- Not widely available: With 30-year mortgages, you’ll have a wide variety of options to compare.
 There are fewer choices when shopping for a 40-year mortgage, so you’ll have less of a chance of finding a great deal.

 40-year mortgage rates

 The interest rates on 40-year mortgages will likely be higher than 30-year mortgages.
 While the rate you might qualify for will vary depending on a number of factors, you’ll most likely pay more for the privilege of having more time to pay it back — just as you pay a higher interest rate on a 30-year mortgage than on a 15-year mortgage.
 The adage “time is money” also applies when you borrow cash.

 40-year mortgage FAQ